This page provides information about how the index was constructed. The index is available at the ‘List of terms with definitions‘ page.

 The list of tags in the index is currently incomplete and is added to every week.

-Each blog post is tagged with the name of each author; see also list of authors.
+Each blog post has a separate tags for the name of each author; see also list of authors.

 Where relevant, blog posts are also tagged with the name of the blog partner involved in its development.